althonos/fs.sshfs/README.md

 2. Automatic loading of SSH keys from SSH Agent is forbidden due to potential security issues, when this components is used in SaaS project.

-3. A check of platform via SSH `uname -a` command is disabled because many SFTP servers forbid SSH.

-4. Opener is removed.
+3. The opener protocol prefixes are `mssh://` and `msftp://` (instead of the original `ssh://` and `sftp://`)

-5. URL is forbidden due to potential leak of SFTP credentials via url.
+4. URL is forbidden due to potential leak of SFTP credentials via url.

 ## Installation